EstebanSuarezCalvo/SO/processes.md

     - If the process gid matches the file gid: group permissions apply
     - Otherwise *rest of the world permissions apply

-A process has actually three pairs of credentials:
-- **Effective:** rule access to files
-- **Real and effective:** rule sending and receiving signals (a signal is received if the real or effective *uid* of the sending process matches the real *uid* of the receiving process)
-- **Real and saved:** rule what changes to the effective credential can be done via *setuid* and *setgid* system calls

 #### Change of credentials

 There are only **three** system calls able to change a process credentials:
 - `setuid()` changes the *uid* of the calling process
-    - The only changes allowed are *effective := real* and *effective := saved*
-    - If the process has the efective credential of *root*, `setuid()` changes the three credentials
 - `setgid()` changes the *gid* of the calling process
-- `exec()` the *exec* system calls (*execl, execv, execlp, execve...*) can change the credentials of the calling process if the file to be executed has the adecuate permissions
+- `exec()` the *exec* system calls can change the credentials of the calling process if the file to be executed has the adecuate permissions

 ### Environment variables